Douglas Bader: Postwar career

-Bader considered politics, and standing as a Member of Parliament (MP) for his home constituency in the House of Commons.
+Bader considered politics and standing as an MP for his home constituency.
 He despised how the three main political parties used war veterans for their own political ends.
 Instead, he resolved to join Shell.
 His decision was not motivated by money, but a willingness to repay a debt.
 Shell had been ready to take him on, aged 23, after his accident.
 Other companies had offered him more money, but he chose to join Shell on principle.

 There was another incentive.
 Joining Shell would allow him to continue flying.
 He would travel as an executive, and it meant he could fly a light aircraft.
 He spent most of his time abroad flying around in a company-owned Percival Proctor and later a Miles Gemini.
 On one mission, between 15 August and 16 September 1946, Bader was sent on a public relations mission for Shell around Europe and North Africa with United States Army Air Forces (USAAF) Lieutenant General James Doolittle, Doolittle having left active duty in January 1946 and returned to the Reserves.

 Bader became managing director of Shell Aircraft until he retired in 1969.
-That same year, he also served as a technical advisor to the film, Battle of Britain.
+In that year he also served as a technical advisor to the film Battle of Britain.
 Bader travelled to every major country outside the Communist world, becoming internationally famous and a popular after-dinner speaker on aviation matters.
 In 1975 he spoke at the funeral of Air Chief Marshal Keith Park.

+He also continued to attend re-unions at the RAF College at Cranwell, Lincolnshire. at which he had been trained when he entered the Royal Air Force.